kokrah/HTShape/README.md

-The purpose of this package is to compute the shape (i.e. L-skew and L-kurt) statistics of each transcript (e.g. gene) in a high-throughput dataset (e.g. RNA-seq, microarry).
+The purpose of this package is to compute the shape (i.e. L-skew and L-kurt) statistics of each transcript (e.g. gene) or sample in a high-throughput dataset (e.g. RNA-seq, microarry).
-Using these statistics we can find genes within a dataset whose sample shape is markedly different from the majority of genes in the same dataset.
 When put together these shape statistics give an overall description of the entire high-throughput dataset.

 The ability to describe the shape of high-throughput genomics data is useful for two reasons:
-1. It enriches the exploratory data analysis process, and
-2. It provides a means of checking the distributional assumptions of statisical methods.
+1. It provides a universal means of checking the distributional assumptions of statisical methods,
+2. It provides a means for finding outlier genes, and
+3. It provides a means for testing whether the empirical distribution of samples differ across biological conditions.

 There are four main functions in this package: